 Example: Jack is convicted of burglary of a residence, which carries one to 10 years in prison.
 If the judge wants to sentence Jack to a maximum of 10 years, then the minimum can be no less than four years since four is 40% of 10 years.

-Also depending on the case, you may be able to be released early on parole.
+Also, depending on the case, you may be able to be released early on parole.

 If you are convicted of a crime in Nevada, you are entitled to a sentencing hearing.
-This is where you can present mitigating factors to the judge in an effort to sway them to grant a lax sentence.
+This is where you can present mitigating factors to the judge in an effort to sway them to grant a lenient sentence.

 Examples of mitigating factors are: